jashandeep-sohi/pyds/docs/userguide.rst

  >>> test_datetime_ymd_zoned.time.zone_hour
  8

-To get the PDS serialized string representation of a :class:`DateTime` object, call the built-in :func:`str` function on it::
+To get the pyds serialized string representation of a :class:`DateTime` object, call the built-in :func:`str` function on it::

  >>> str(test_datetime_ymd_local)